civicmapper/culvert-toolkit/docs/docs/toolbox.md

 This tool creates a precipitation source configuration `JSON` file in the output folder.
 The `JSON` file is used as a required input to other tools&mdash;specifically those that calculate runoff/peak-flow.

-Note that NOAA Atlas 14 precip values are in millimeters; the capacity calculator an other tools convert the values to cm on-the-fly.
+Note that NOAA Atlas 14 precip values are in *1000ths of an inch*; the capacity calculator an other tools convert the values to *centimeters* on-the-fly.

 NOAA rainfall rasters cover a large geographic area, so you may only need to use this tool occassionally.